ivangfr/okta-springboot/README.md

 # okta-springboot

-The goal of this project is to create a simple [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) REST API application, called `simple-service`, and secure it with [`Okta`](https://www.okta.com/).
+The objective of this project is to develop a secure `simple-service` application using [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) and integrate it with [`Okta`](https://www.okta.com/) for authentication and authorization.

 > **Note**: In the repository [`okta-springboot-react`](https://github.com/ivangfr/okta-springboot-react) you can find a more complex example that involves:
 > - Implementation of a [`ReactJS`](https://reactjs.org/) front-end application and a `Spring Boot` back-end application, both secured by `Okta`;